 Prepares teacher candidates to assess the academic and social/behavioral strengths and needs of students with mild disabilities in middle school and high school grades and to develop appropriate instructional interventions that promote positive learning outcomes.
 Spring, every year.
-Requires admission to the Teacher Education Program.
-Prerequisite: ED 273
+Requires enrollment in the Educator Preparation Program.
+Prerequisite: ED 273.

-ED 350 Field Experience: Infant/Toddler Education (2)
+ED 350 Infant/Toddler (2)

 Teacher candidates complete 60 hours of guided teaching in an integrated infant/toddler setting.
 Candidates relate principles and theories of education to teaching and explore current issues that affect the children's learning.
 Course Fee.
 Fall and Spring, every year.
-Requires admission to the Teacher Education Program, resume, unofficial educational transcripts, and expanded criminal background history.
-Pre-requisite: ED 109
+Requires enrollment in the Educator Preparation Program, resume, unofficial educational transcripts, and expanded criminal background history.
+Pre-requisites: ED 109 and ED 312.

-ED 351 Field Experience: Preschool Education (2)
+ED 351 Preschool (2)

 Teacher candidates complete sixty (60) hours of guided teaching in an integrated preschool classroom.
 Candidates relate principles and theories of education to teaching and explore current issues that affect the children's learning.
 Course Fee.
 Fall and Spring, every year.
-Requires admission to the Teacher Education Program, resume, unofficial educational transcripts, and expanded criminal background history.
-Pre-requisite: ED 109
+Requires enrollment in the Educator Preparation Program, resume, unofficial educational transcripts, and expanded criminal background history.
+Pre-requisite: ED 109.

-ED 352 Field Experience II: Elementary Mild Intervention (2)
+ED 352 Intermediate/Mild Intervention (2)

 Teacher candidates complete 60 clock hours of guided teaching in an inclusive classroom, a resource setting, or combination of these in the elementary school.
 Candidates relate principles and theories of education to teaching, including how to modify instruction and/or accommodate the needs of all learners.
 Candidates develop, implement, and assess lessons in preparation for student teaching.
 Course Fee.
 Fall and Spring, every year.
-Requires admission to the Teacher Education Program, resume, unofficial educational transcripts, and expanded criminal background history.
-Prerequisite: ED 109
+Requires enrollment in the Educator Preparation Program, resume, unofficial educational transcripts, and expanded criminal background history.
+Pre-requisite: ED 109.

-ED 353 Field Experience II: Middle School/Junior High Mild Intervention (2)
+ED 353 Middle School/Junior High Mild Intervention or Subject Area (2)

 Teacher candidates complete 60 clock hours of guided teaching in an inclusive classroom, a resource setting, or combination of these in the middle school or junior high setting.
 Candidates relate principles and theories of education to teaching, including how to modify instruction and/or accommodate the needs of all learners.
 Candidates develop, implement, and assess lessons in preparation for student teaching.
 Course Fee.
 Fall and Spring, every year.
-Requires admission to the Teacher Education Program, resume, unofficial educational transcripts, and expanded criminal background history.
-Pre-requisite: ED 109
+Requires enrollment in the Educator Preparation Program, resume, unofficial educational transcripts, and expanded criminal background history.
+Pre-requisite: ED 109.